© Crown copyright 2020

 - select an eGift card on the parent or carer’s behalf, print the eGift card and arrange for families to collect it

 Sending eCodes to families

-You can choose a supermarket on the family’s behalf and send the eGift card to the parent or carer.
+You can choose a supermarket on the family’s behalf and either post the eGift card to the parent or carer or arrange for them to collect it.
 The family will be able to redeem the eGift card as soon as it arrives.
 You should take this approach if the family receiving the voucher does not have access to an email address or the internet.

 Through Edenred, you can currently access eGift cards for the following supermarkets:

 We recognise that it may not be convenient or possible for some families to visit one of these supermarkets and we are working to see if additional supermarkets can be added to this list.

 Redeeming the vouchers

 Once families have received their voucher, they will be able to redeem them in store at the selected retailer by either:

 - presenting the voucher on a smartphone or tablet